Generic Name: desmopressin acetate

 Since Stimate® Nasal Spray is used intranasally, changes in the nasal mucosa such as scarring, edema, or other disease may cause erratic, unreliable absorption in which case Stimate® Nasal Spray should be discontinued until the nasal problems resolve.
 For such situations, DDAVP® Injection should be considered.

 Information for Patients

-Patients should be informed that the bottle accurately delivers 25 doses of 150 mcg each.
-Any solution remaining after 25 doses should be discarded since the amount delivered thereafter may be substantially less than 150 mcg of drug.
+Patients should be informed that the bottle accurately delivers 25 sprays of 150 mcg each.
+Any solution remaining after 25 sprays should be discarded since the amount delivered thereafter may be substantially less than 150 mcg of drug.
 No attempt should be made to transfer remaining solution to another bottle.
 Patients should be instructed to read accompanying directions on use of the spray pump carefully before use.